 Obviously, from this deal alone, it discloses the truth that the appearance of M&A within the same industry contains tactical strategies as well as future profitability.

 Taking place a couple of months ago, the striking new of the acquisition by Alibaba in Southeast Asia just hit the headlines on most of media coverage.
 As a B2C and C2C marketplace giant in China, Alibaba has never given up any chances of showing presence in every corner of the region.
-After reclaiming for several years, the shadow of the Chinese giant remains not big enough and maintains several steps behind those leading players, such as Lazada.
+After reclaiming Southeast Asia for several years, the shadow of the Chinese giant remains not big enough and maintains several steps behind those leading players, such as Lazada.

 On the contrary, as one of the leading B2C marketplaces in Southeast Asian region, Lazada makes great effort to build complete logistics system and fulfillment service, transforming itself from a notoriously Alibaba’s duplicate into a remarkable benchmark marketplace.
-Obviously, Lazada has step by step overcome the problems of culture difference, segmented geography and is equipped with a deep sense toward diversified shopping habit across Southeast Asia region.
+Obviously, Lazada has step by step overcome the problems of culture difference, segmented geography and is equipped with a deeper sense toward diversified shopping habit across Southeast Asia region.